close print view

 Immigration status is determined by officials from U.S. Citizenship and Immigration Services.

-Refugee resettlement agencies administer the Refugee Matching Grant program, which offers job training and assistance with food, housing, transportation, etc. Refugees who receive Matching Grant benefits are not eligible for RAP cash assistance for the same period.
+Refugee resettlement agencies administer the Refugee Matching Grant program, which offers job training and assistance with food, housing, transportation, etc. Refugees who receive Matching Grant benefits are not eligible for RCA for the same period.

 The cash asset limit is $3,000.
 Assets are cash or any property you own.

 Cash assets include: